 - Full and half board room stays

 - Home & farm stays

 - Serviced apartments

 - Packaged stay and member rates, such as air and hotel, hotel and car rental, hotel and meals bundled promotions

-This means the concierge will not let you book an all-suites or all-villa hotel, even though I believe that might not have been the original intention of the exclusions.
+This means the concierge will not let you book an all-suites or all-villa hotel, even though I believe that wasn’t the original intention of the exclusions.